Ideas for Improving Any Training and Development Plans

-But you may very well have already have met those goals!
-Because writer’s suggestions sounds very virtuous, e.g., to have more character, does not mean that you don’t already have a great deal of character that already incorporates the values needed for strong and effective leadership in your organization.
+But you may very well have already met those goals!
+Because the writer’s suggestions sound very virtuous, e.g., to have more character, does not mean that you don’t already have a great deal of character that already incorporates the values needed for strong and effective leadership in your organization.

 Therefore, give careful thought to your training and development goals.
 Ultimately, you and your supervisor are the best judges of what you should aim to learn.

 As explained in previous information about Training Analysis, learning goals should be established based on needed areas of knowledge and skills.
 These needs are established by referencing relevant strategic goals, competencies lists, job descriptions, job analysis, tasks analysis, etc. Be sure these goals are realistic.

 There is a vast amount of management literature today, much of it asserting the need for continued change among organizations and employees.
 Often, we’re expected to achieve total quality and total integrity.
 We’re encouraged to transform ourselves and our organizations.
 These expectations can serve as powerful visions to provide direction and purpose.

 However, as these expectations become strong requirements in the workplace, they must be carefully considered and planned.
 Otherwise, they can spawn a great deal of despair and cynicism.
 Consequently, be realistic about training and development plans.
 Particularly regarding development efforts such as leadership development, it can be very seductive to have goals such as “total integrity”.
 If you want “total

 integrity” as a goal, know what behaviors will depict total integrity, and then identify those behaviors in your training and development plan.